If you want to backup iPhone contacts to iCloud, iTunes or computer, but don’t know how to make it, you can follow this post to get 3 methods.

 With AnyTrans for iOS you can quickly extract contacts from iPhone to computer without iTunes, and save them as readable and printable format (CSV and VCF).
 It supports almost all iPhone models, including the latest iPhone XR/XS (Max) and popular iPhone X/8, iPhone 7.
 Now follow the steps below to quickly backup contacts on iPhone without iTunes.

 Step 1.
 Download AnyTrans for iOS and run it.
 Connect your iPhone to computer.
 Go to Device Manager, scroll down to choose Contacts.

 Step 2.
 You can tap the Settings button to set up the exporting format of your iPhone contacts when backing up them to computer.
 AnyTrans for iOS supports exports iPhone contacts to computer in VCF and CSV format.

 Step 3.
-Choose contacts you want to backup and click the Send to PC/Mac button to export iPhone contacts to computer for backup.
+Choose contacts you want to back up and click the Send to PC/Mac button to export iPhone contacts to computer for backup.
 If you are working with a Mac computer, you also can backup iPhone contacts to Mac’s Contacts App directly.

-Similar to backing up your iPhone contacts, the disk backup for your important data protection is also worth your close attentions, especially if you are using a Windows PC.
+Similar to backing up your iPhone contacts, the disk backup for your important data protection is also worth your close attention, especially if you are using a Windows PC.
 Consider free AOMEI Backupper to create system image so as to make solid backups on your disk drive and data.